DOES CREATINE CAUSE WATER RETENTION , DEHYDRATION & CRAMPS?

 A common doubt pertaining to creatine use is that we need to increase the water intake post creatine consumption.
-If not, then it will cause cramping, dehydration etc. especially when working out in a hot environment.
+If not, then creatine cause water retention , cramping, dehydration etc. especially when working out in a hot environment.
 The concern about dehydration when taking creatine supplements is largely due to your muscle tissue retaining water.
 This is the reason you may experience weight gain after just a week of supplementing creatine.

 - In a 2001 study in the Journal of Exercise Physiology, US researcher Mark Kern & team, evaluated 1) the changes in total body weight and body water in response to creatine monohydrate supplementation, and 2) if the hypothesized increases did occur, to determine whether this was sufficient to alter thermal regulation as measured by rectal temperature during a 60min ride at 37deg C.

 The results of this study indicate that creatine supplementation elevates body mass.
 These increases may partially reflect changes in body water stores and may be enough to improve thermal regulation during exercise in the heat, as evidenced by an attenuated rise in rectal temperature over a 60min period of exercise post-supplementation.
-Further, amid anecdotal reports that creatine causes dehydration, muscle cramping, and heat exhaustion, the subjects in this study reported no overt side effects of creatine supplementation.
+Further, amid anecdotal reports that creatine cause water retention , dehydration, muscle cramping, and heat exhaustion, the subjects in this study reported no overt side effects of creatine supplementation.

 - A 2001 study in the journal Medicine & Science in Sports & Exercise, by US researchers J.S.
 Volek & team, examined the influence of creatine (Cr) supplementation on acute cardiovascular, renal, temperature, and fluid-regulatory hormonal responses to exercise for 35 min in the heat.
 Twenty men were assigned to consume 0.3g/kg Cr monohydrate or placebo for 7 days.
 Before and after supplementation, both groups cycled for 30 min at 60-70% VO2 immediately followed by three 10 sec sprints in an environmental chamber at 37deg C and 80% relative humidity.